- 20 March 2019

 - Physical therapy

 It is a safe procedure associated with certain risks but can be effective, if done by experienced and qualified orthopaedic surgeons.
-Choose the best orthopaedic surgeon who can help you with specific limitations, precautions and activity restrictions following total joint replacement surgery.
+Choose the best orthopaedic Doctor who can help you with specific limitations, precautions and activity restrictions following total joint replacement surgery.

 About Sunshine Hospitals: